sebdeckers/base-drafts/draft-ietf-quic-http.md

 ## HTTP Message Exchanges

 A client sends an HTTP request on a new pair of QUIC streams.
-A server sends an HTTP response on the same streams as the request.
+A server sends an HTTP response on streams with the same Stream IDs as the request.

 An HTTP message (request or response) consists of: